 Power and authority of the LPA Receiver

-The authority of the LPA receive is usually stated within the fixed charge document, enabling a lender to provide specific powers additional to those within the Law of Property Act.
+The authority of the LPA receiver is usually stated within the fixed charge document, enabling a lender to provide specific powers additional to those within the Law of Property Act.
 These could include the right to request / receive income from the property such as rent and insure the property from the income generated.

 Other powers may also be granted under the security document, including the right to grant a lease over the property or indeed sell the asset.